 Main Takeaways

-- Ozonators or pool ozone generators sanitize the pool water as the water goes through the filtration system.
+• Ozonators or pool ozone generators sanitize the pool water as the water goes through the filtration system.

-- Ozone pool systems can cost between $1,000 to $3,000 to buy and install.
+• Ozone pool systems can cost between $1,000 and $3,000 to buy and install.

-What is Pool Ozone?
+What Is Pool Ozone?

 A blue-colored gas composed of three oxygen atoms, ozone is both a man-made and naturally occurring gas present in the Earth’s upper and lower atmospheres.
 An oxidizer, ozone can chemically destroy contaminants present in water, making it a highly effective gas for pool sanitization.